Auroville Dental Centre

 • less risk of errors.

-For more detail on Zero Concept and global communication please visit:
+For more details on Zero Concept and global communication please visit:

 ART Technique

-Promoted by the WHO in 90 developing countries, this painless and simple manual technique is also at the disposal of non-professionals, even in the most basic conditions with no electricity and no running water.
+Promoted by the WHO in 90 developing countries, this painless and simple manual technique is also at the disposal of non-professionals, even in the most basic conditions where no electricity or running water is available.

-They remove early caries with no drilling and fill them with a glass ionomer cement which glues to the cavity and releases fluoride - a substance known to stop further decaying process.
+They remove early caries with no drilling and fill cavities with a glass ionomer cement which glues to the cavity and releases fluoride - a substance known to stop further decaying process.

 Stopping early caries will avoid more costly dental care in a clinic - unaffordable to most of the poor populations - as well as the related health problems due to a lack of hygiene and malnutrition.